determined-ai/determined/docs/model-dev-guide/hyperparameter/hp-constraints-det.rst

    searcher, as detailed below.

 *********************************************************
- HP Search Constraints in PyTorch vs. TF Keras/Estimator
+ HP Search Constraints in PyTorch vs. TF Keras
 *********************************************************

-Since the PyTorch and TF Keras/Estimator APIs have different behavior, the timing/placement of user-raised InvalidHP exceptions are somewhat different.
+Since the PyTorch and TF Keras APIs have different behavior, the timing/placement of user-raised InvalidHP exceptions are somewhat different.

 In the case of PyTorch, this exception can be raised in the trial's ``__init__``, ``train_batch``, or ``evaluate_batch`` methods.
-In the case of either TF Keras or TF Estimator, this exception can be raised in the ``__init__`` method or in an ``on_checkpoint_end`` callback.
+In the case of TF Keras, this exception can be raised in the ``__init__`` method or in an ``on_checkpoint_end`` callback.

 See the `hp_constraints_mnist_pytorch